sanger/lab-share-lib/examples/README.md

 ## Running the examples

 After setting up the services, you have to create a python environment for the examples.
-To facilitate setting up all the dependencies, we provide you with a Docker file that you can use to setup the local running environment with these commands:
+To facilitate setting up the environment, we provide you with a Docker file that you can use to setup the local running environment with these commands:

 ```shell
 cd examples